apache/drill/_docs/manage-drill/configuration-options/015-configuring-a-cluster-for-different-workloads.md

 write to disk unless absolutely necessary, unlike MapReduce where everything is written to disk during each phase of a job.

-The JVM’s heap memory does not limit the amount of direct memory available in a Drillbit.
+The JVM heap memory does not limit the amount of direct memory available in a Drillbit.
 The on-heap memory for Drill is only about 4-8G, which should suffice because Drill avoids having data sit in heap memory.